Deploy and manage AI workloads on Scaleway infrastructure with CircleCI

 curl -fLSs https://raw.githubusercontent.com/CircleCI-Public/circleci-cli/main/install.sh | sudo bash

-Then we provision a new runner resource class using the CLI and pass it to the cloud-init
+Next, provision a new runner resource class and prepare the cloud-init

 - run: